Crushed Jersey Royals - Cooking with Kids | Mum In The Madhouse

 Crushed Jersey Royals – Cooking with Kids

-The first Jersey Royals usually herald the start of the BBQ season here in the Mad House and we are delighted to be working with Tesco to share with you our Crushed Jersey Royals recipe using Tesco Jersey Royal New Potatoes now that they are finally in season.
-You have the Beast from the East to thank for the season starting later this year!
-Tesco Jersey Royals are delicious, earthy and nutty and one of the traditional foodie signals that Spring has arrived.
+The first Jersey Royals usually herald the start of the BBQ season here in the Mad House and one of our favourite ways to cook them, is Crushed Jersey Royal New Potatoess now that they are finally in season.
+Jersey Royals are delicious, earthy and nutty and one of the traditional foodie signals that Spring has arrived.

 The first Jersey Royals usually herald the start of the BBQ season here in the Mad House and we are delighted to be working with them to share with you our Crushed Jersy Royals recipe now that they are finally in season.